mixpanel/mixpanel-react-native/README.md

 Next, run ```pod install```.
 #### iOS (RN >= 0.60)
-Podfile is already present above 0.60.
-So we only need to add MixpanelReactNative dependency.
+Podfile is already present above 0.60 and due to autolinking below statement will also get added in the Podfile.
 ```js
 pod 'MixpanelReactNative', :path => '../node_modules/mixpanel-react-native'
 ```